-CernVM-FS 2.11.3 is a patch release, containing one important fix for the changed GeoIP API by Maxmind.
 As with previous releases, upgrading clients should be seamless just by installing the new package from the repository.
-As usual, we recommend updating only a few worker nodes first and gradually ramping up once the new version proves to work correctly.
-Please take special care when upgrading a cymfs client in NFS mode.
+As usual, we recommend to update only a few worker nodes first and gradually ramp up once the new version proves to work correctly.
+Please take special care when upgrading a cvmfs client in NFS mode.